Skip to main content

 Let's break this down:

-• navigation - the navigation prop is passed in to every screen component (definition) in the native stack navigator (more about this later in "The navigation prop in depth").
+• navigation - the navigation object is returned from the useNavigation hook (more about this later in "The navigation object in depth").

-• navigate('Details') - we call the navigate function (on the navigation prop — naming is hard!) with the name of the route that we'd like to move the user to.
+• navigate('Details') - we call the navigate function (on the navigation object — naming is hard!) with the name of the route that we'd like to move the user to.

 note